News

 "Don't overreact.
 I'm sure it's just a tiny blip in the scheme of things."

-"Are you loco?
+“Are you loco?
 I smell a lawsuit waiting to happen.
-Any negative publicity could deflate our opening stock price.
-So, don't jerk me off with this `tiny blip' garbage."
+Any negative publicity could deflate our opening stock price.”

 "I said I'd handle it, man."